wz-ml/Hill-Climbing/_posts/2025-06-16-Intuitive-Gradient-Estimation.md

 </aside>

-Turns out the STE trick works pretty well in helping our routing layer learn:
+The STE trick successfully guides the routing layer in modeling the triangular function:

 <img src="{{ site.baseurl }}/assets/gradient_estimation/stenncomparison2.png" alt="alt text" style="width: 80%; display: block; margin: 0 auto;">

-If you're like me, this makes you very confused.
-We apply a surrogate gradient to the backwards pass; the forwards pass has disentangled itself from the backwards pass!
-The gradients calculated by the backwards pass aren't the *real* gradient of the loss with respect to the weights.
-Of course, the reason we're doing this in the first place is because some portion of the true loss landscape is non-differentiable.
-Nonetheless, it's still surprising that the direction we take in accordance with our "fake" gradient still decreases the true loss.
+At first glance, this appears strange.
+We apply a surrogate gradient to the backwards pass, causing the computed gradients to no longer be the true directions of steepest descent of the loss landscape.
+While the reason we must apply a surrogate gradient is because we have a nondifferentiable operation in our forwards pass (i.e it's unsurprising that the gradient estimation approach outperforms an approach that leaves the non-differentiable layer unlearnable), the wide success of gradient estimation for SOTA models across domains is surprising.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Straight Through estimator is a magic door between cont/discrete.
 If people really cracked it at scale for 1.58 bits models, might be useful for all kinds of wild applications.</p>&mdash; Sasha Rush (@srush_nlp) <a href="https://twitter.com/srush_nlp/status/1774788865418482087?ref_src=twsrc%5Etfw">April 1, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <br/>

 > Imagine we're descending down a loss landscape.
 Instead of going in the direction that slopes steepest downhill, we check our GPS, which contains a totally *different* heightmap.
-Then we take a step in the downhill direction on the GPS map, which could mean in reality taking a step orthogonal to the slope or uphill or something.
+Then we take a step in the downhill direction on the GPS map, which could mean in reality taking a step orthogonal to the slope or uphill.

-Worse yet, the bias in the gradient estimator propagates.
-Every layer before the non-differentiable operation is updating according to the surrogate gradient.
+The bias in the gradient estimator also affects all layers prior to the non-differentiable operation, as the surrogate gradient is part of their gradient flow as per the chain rule.
 This surrogate loss landscape must have some nice properties indeed such that the surrogate gradient direction matches the true one - if not in magnitude, then in direction.

-So what does the loss landscape look like?
+What does the loss landscape look like?

 ## The Loss Landscape